-We hereby consent to the filing of this opinion with the Securities and Exchange Commission (the 'SEC") as Exhibit 5.1 to the Registration Statement and to the reference to us under the caption "Legal Matters" in the prospectus which is a part of the Registration Statement.
-In giving such consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the SEC thereunder.
+We consent to the filing of this opinion with the Commission as Exhibit 5.1 to the Registration Statement and to the references to us under the caption "Legal Matters" in the prospectus, which is a part of the Registration Statement.
+In giving such consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission thereunder.